balamsoft/next-mail/README.md

 }
 ```

-When any of the recipients replies to the email (i.e. lisa@bar.com) then bar.com saves the reply in the local database
+When any of the receivers replies to the email (i.e. lisa@bar.com) then bar.com saves the reply in the local database
 and sends a copy of the reply to the other 3 domains: foo.com, baz.org and zmail.com.

-After each domain receives a copy and saves it, then all recipients should be sent a push notification containing the reply.
+After each domain receives a copy and saves it, then all receivers should be sent a push notification containing the reply.
-In order to know who the original recipients were, the original message should be found in the database using the `original-message-id`.
+In order to know who the original receivers were, the original message should be found in the database using the `original-message-id`.
 Each domain should only care about notifying the users that belong to the current organization.

 ```